Incontrovertibly I grew up where

 Poems have appeared in Journals in Britain, Ireland, America, Canada, New Zealand and Australia.
-To date there has been six collections: The Poet’s Confession, I’ll Howl Before You Bury Me, Lady Godiva and Me, Rough Spun to Close Weave, Holding the Line and Anhaga.
+To date there has been 7 collections: The Poet’s Confession, I’ll Howl Before You Bury Me, Lady Godiva and Me, Rough Spun to Close Weave, Holding the Line, Anhaga and A Presentment of Englishry.

 You can follow the links below to online poems.
 Clicking on the link will open the pages in a new window.